|Are you interested in learning about how your breast milk helps your baby grow?|

 Helping youth and their families understand and cope with mood swings, develop plans for preventing moods from getting worse, communicate more effectively and solve family problems

-Youth between 9-17 who has recently had significant mood swings, has at least one parent with bipolar disorder and does not abuse alcohol or substances.
+- Youth between 9-17 who has recently had significant mood swings, has at least one parent with bipolar disorder and does not abuse alcohol or substances.

 This study will look at the body's immune response (how the body fights infection) to the onset of genital herpes.
 1-2 study visits for blood draws over the course of 3 months.

 - Have developed an outbreak of genital herpes within the last 10 days.

 |Healthy Males needed for a research study of drug levels in blood and hair.|

 This study plans to learn more about how tenofovir and emtricitabine (Truvada) build up in cells in blood and hair.
 Participation will include two 12 week dosing periods separated by a 12 week washout period (total duration is 36 weeks).
 Eligible participants will be given the supply of medications for the study.